GiuliaMar02/newproject/sparql.md

   <a href="conclusion.html">✅ Conclusion</a>
 </div>

-# RESEARCH ABOUT OUR TOPIC
+# SPARQL Queries & Results

 ## Query 1 — Does ArCo contain our topic?